dominikpiatek94/dominikpiatek94/README.md

+<h1 align="center">Hi 👋, I'm Dominik Piątek</h1>
+<h3 align="center">A passionate frontend developer from Poland</h3>
 <img src="https://github.com/dominikpiatek94/dominikpiatek94/blob/dominikpiatek/image.png" />
-<h3 align="center">A passionate FrontEnd developer from Poland</h3>

-Hi there!
 My name is Dominik, and I'm a beginner enthusiast in programming.
 My experience includes the basics of HTML, CSS, and JavaScript, and I'm getting acquainted with the Bootstrap framework.

 Although I'm just starting my coding journey, I'm eager to expand my knowledge and skills.
 I'm motivated to delve into the intricacies of technology, including frameworks like React and Angular, to build advanced web applications.